 You have the right to seek support with or without a formal diagnosis.

 You don’t need a crisis to see a counselor and receive support.
 You don’t have to feel like something is “wrong.”
 Counseling is appropriate for anyone who wants it.

-Avoiding the diagnosis requirement is one of the main reasons we don’t take insurance at Ancora Wellness.
+Navigating the diagnosis requirement is one of the main reasons we are cautious and intentional about the insurance we accept at Ancora Wellness.
 We seek to offer holistic, integrative mental and physical health care for everyone.

 4. Counseling Gives You Perspective

 Working with a counselor gives you an outside view of the things you’re experiencing.
 And sometimes, this outside perspective is crucial to spotting patterns and behaviors we can’t see in ourselves.

 Counseling during the calm parts of life can help you pinpoint habits you might need to change to enjoy your best mental and physical health.
 A good counselor will push back against thoughts and behaviors that don’t support your well-being so you can step into even greater wholeness.

 Like an athlete watching tape of their performance with a coach, meeting with a counselor gives you a perspective that you may not be able to see on your own.

 5. Building the Counselor/Client Relationship Takes Time

 If you’ve ever shopped around for a therapist or counselor, you know the process takes time.
 You have to find someone who is accepting new clients.
 Then you need to schedule and attend your first session.
 If the connection with the counselor isn’t a perfect fit, you’re back to step one.